ArseniyNik/ArseniyNik/README.md

 🏆 <b>Winner of INNOGLOBALHACK 2025</b> — created an AI-driven Telegram bot for corporate systems via text & voice commands.

 ⚡ <b>Why “vibecoder”?</b>
-Because good solutions should feel good — to build and to use.
+Because effective solutions should feel good — to build, to use, and to maintain.
+They should deliver value fast, avoid unnecessary complexity, and save both time and resources.

 ---